electron/rfcs/rfc-preload-realm.md

 The ShadowRealm proposal is currently stalled due to lack of consensus on which DOM APIs should be made available in the ShadowRealmGlobalScope (https://github.com/tc39/proposal-shadowrealm/issues/284).
 This might be a new concept for consumers of preload realms.
 Common APIs we typically think of as JavaScript-native are missing such as `setTimeout` and `setInterval`.

 This could be addressed if necessary.
-Introducing our own `PreloadRealmGlobalScope` and exposing APIs via WebIDL's [`[Exposed]`](https://chromium.googlesource.com/chromium/src/+/master/third_party/blink/renderer/bindings/IDLExtendedAttributes.md#Exposed) attribute is possible via patching.
+Introducing our own `PreloadRealmGlobalScope` and exposing APIs via WebIDL's [`[Exposed]`](https://chromium.googlesource.com/chromium/src/+/master/third_party/blink/renderer/bindings/IDLExtendedAttributes.md#Exposed) attribute is possible by patching Blink.

 It's worth noting that there's already an effort to expose some DOM APIs to all contexts via [`[Exposed=*]`](https://github.com/whatwg/webidl/pull/526).

 ## Rationale and alternatives

-- Provides a new `v8::Context` which can be adapted to new contexts
-- Could adopt more `ShadowRealm` features when standardized
-  - Reduced maintenence burdon
-- Impact of not doing this
-  - Reduced abilities for Electron projects to innovate
-  - Less competition to competing frameworks

-### Rationale
-- Provides security and isolation over previous designs.
-- Aligns with developing JS standards, namely ShadowRealms.
-- Maintenance debt and risk of using Blink internals.
+The design of preload realms provides an isolated and secure environment for Electron app developers to enable new use cases in service workers.
+It builds on developers' existing mental model for preload scripts.

+In using `ShadowRealm` as a basis for the design of Preload Realm contexts, we can potentially minimize the maintenance burdon of adding new contexts to Electron's renderer code.
+This should prevent us from needing to patch Blink to add a new global scope.

+By limiting the initial design and implementation to service workers, an iterative approach can be taken in supporting future contexts such as web workers.

 ### Alternatives